 The MAGEC system is changing the lives of patients and families battling early-onset scoliosis (EOS).
-The innovative magnetic technology uses adjustable growing rods and an External Remote Controller to help eliminate the need for repetitive surgeries, and simplifies the care and journey of an EOS patient.
+The innovative magnetic technology uses adjustable growing rods and an External Remote Controller to help avoid the need for planned lengthening surgeries, and simplifies the care and journey of an EOS patient.

 We recently spoke with Paula Navarrete, a “MAGEC mom,” to talk about her son’s treatment experience with MAGEC, and how the family has benefited from the groundbreaking technology